Tiina Lymi: Personal life

 Lymi was married for 12 years to actor Eero Aho until 2006.
 They have two daughters, Iida (1994) and Ella (1997).
 Iida has appeared in the film Joki and Ella together with their parents in the film Juoksuhaudantie and in the film Käsky.
 Ella entered the Theater Academy in 2018 and is also studying to be an actress.
 During their careers, Lymi and Aho often performed together in other contexts, such as in the KOM theater and television series Vuoroin vieraissa.

+In 2007, she became engaged to dancer Aleksi Seppänen, who had won the season's Dancing with the Stars, and they had a son the following year.